unixpickle/graphalicious/docs/ContentView/YLabelContentView.md

  * *string* labelColor - a CSS color used for labels.
  * *string* labelFont - a CSS font used for labels.
  * *function* formatValue - convert a primary value into a string for a label.
- * *function* roundValue - a function for rounding primary values.
+ * *function* roundValue - a function for rounding up primary values.
 The YLCV applies this to the lowest non-zero label value and uses integer multiples of the result for the rest of the labels.
  * *number* topLabelSpace - a pixel quantity which determines the minimum space between a value in the graph and the maximum label's value.
 Let `x` be the height of the YLCV, minus the top and bottom margins.
 Then `((maximalLabelValue-maximalValue)/maximalLabelValue)*x >= topLabelSpace`.
+ * *number* minSpacing - the minimum number of pixels between any two y-axis labels.

 # Construction